basho/basho_docs/content/riak/ts/1.4.0/using/security/sources-management.md

 ## Enabling SSL

-In order to use any authentication or authorization features, you must enable SSL for Riak TS. **SSL is disabled by default**, but you will need to enable it prior to enabling security.
+SSL is disabled by default.
+In order to use any authentication or authorization features, you must enable SSL for Riak TS.

 Enabling SSL on a given node requires you to specify a host and port for the node: